 - 1. Unpack the lock. - 2.
-With the batteries disconnected, hold down the \textstyle key for 10 seconds and release. - 3.
-Connect the batteries and listen for 3 beeps. - 4.
-Wait 15 seconds, and listen for 6 additional beeps (LED will flash twice).
-The lock is ready to program when it unlocks.
+With the batteries disconnected, hold down the E key for 10 seconds and release. - 3.
+Connect the batteries and listen for 3 beeps.
+Within 5 seconds of hearing the 3 beeps, press and hold until beeping starts.
+This will clear the lock of all programmed data.
+Important: If you do not hear these 3 beeps, you must start over at step 2. - 4.
+Listen for another series of beeps and LED flashes followed by 10 seconds of silence.
+The lock is now ready to program.
+Failure to follow this exact procedure can result in erratic lock behavior.
 Important Note: When entering any key sequence below, do not pause more than 25 seconds between any key presses--otherwise you must start again.